Tanz0rz/haxe-fmod/README.md

 The `FmodManager` class is the primary way to interact with FMOD in your game.
 It abstracts away nearly all of the low-level details of the FMOD API.
 You can look through all of the available `FmodManager` function calls with descriptions [here](https://tanneris.me/haxe-fmod-helper-library).

-Songs and sound effects are triggered by passing in the full FMOD bank event path to the `FmodManager.PlaySong` and `FmodManager.PlaySound` functions.
+Songs and sound effects are triggered by passing in the full FMOD bank event path to the `FmodManager.PlaySong`, `FmodManager.PlaySoundOneShot`, and `FmodManager.PlaySoundWithReference` functions.
 To use constants to reference the events instead of strings, follow the additional setup instructions found in the [fmod-scripts](https://tanneris.me/haxe-fmod-scripts) folder of this repo (highly recommended).

 **important**: This library needs a constant stream of update calls to function properly.
 Remember to call `FmodManager.Update()` at the beginning of **every** update loop of **every** state in your game.